 Significant and Material Orders passed by the Regulators or Courts

-There are no significant and material orders passed by the Regulators / Courts thatwould impact the going concern' status of the Bank and its future operations.
+There are no Significant and material Orders passed by the Regulators / Courts thatwould impact the going concern' status of the Bank and its futures operations.

 Awards and Accolades

-Brief details of various awards are covered in the initial pages of this Annual Report.
+Brief details of various awards are covered in the initial pages and in the ManagementDiscussion and Analysis Report which forms an integral part of this Annual Report.

 Material events that have happened after the Balance Sheet date

-No material changes and commitments affecting the financial position of the Bank haveoccurred between the end of the 3nancial year of the company to which the FinancialStatements relate and the date of the Report.
+No material changes and commitments a3ecting the 3nancial position of the Bank haveoccurred between the end of the 3nancial year of the company to which the FinancialStatements relate and the date of this Report.

-The Bank received 9 complaints alleging sexual harassment at work place during thefinancial year 2016-17.
+The Bank has received 7 complaints alleging sexual harassment at workplace during the3nancial year 2017-18.
 The status of the same is as under.

 |No. of cases received during the year ||No. of cases closed during the year ||No. of cases pending for investigation at the end of the year |

-The Directors are grateful to the shareholders of the Bank for the trust and confidencereposed by them in the Bank.
+The Directors are grateful to the shareholders for the trust and con3dence reposed bythem in the Bank.

 | ||For and on behalf of the Board of Directors |